capport-wg/7710bis/README.md

    provide needed functionality because the client will need to know when it is behind a captive portal and how to contact it.

+   In order to present users with the payment or AUP pages, the captive- portal device has to intercept the user's connections and redirect the user to the captive portal, using methods that are very similar

-Kumari & Kline           Expires January 3, 2020                [Page 2]
+Kumari & Kline           Expires January 2, 2020                [Page 2]

 Internet-Draft             DHCP Captive-Portal                 July 2019

-   In order to present users with the payment or AUP pages, the captive- portal device has to intercept the user's connections and redirect the user to the captive portal, using methods that are very similar to man-in-the-middle (MITM) attacks.
+   to man-in-the-middle (MITM) attacks.
 As increasing focus is placed on security, and end nodes adopt a more secure stance, these interception techniques will become less effective and/or more